MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-MailboxRestoreRequest.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-The parameter set that requires the Identity parameter allows you to remove a fully or partially completed restore request.

-The parameter set that requires the RequestGuid and RequestQueue parameters is used for Microsoft Exchange Mailbox Replication service (MRS) debugging purposes only.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Mailbox restore request" entry in the Mailbox Permissions topic.

-!!!
-Exchange Server 2013

-The parameter set that requires the Identity parameter allows you to remove a fully or partially completed restore request.

-The parameter set that requires the RequestGuid and RequestQueue parameters is used for Microsoft Exchange Mailbox Replication service (MRS) debugging purposes only.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Mailbox restore request" entry in the Recipients Permissions topic.

-!!!
-Exchange Server 2016, Exchange Online

 The parameter set that requires the Identity parameter allows you to remove a fully or partially completed restore request.

 The parameter set that requires the RequestGuid and RequestQueue parameters is used for Microsoft Exchange Mailbox Replication service (MRS) debugging purposes only.